PRECIOUS-Gold falls over 1% as dollar strengthens, lockdowns ease

 Reflecting investor interest, holdings in the world’s largest gold-backed exchange-traded fund, SPDR Gold Trust, rose to their highest since April 2013.

-Palladium was down 0.6% to $1,789.33 per ounce after hitting its lowest in over a month on Tuesday.
+Palladium eased 0.1% to $1,798.42 per ounce after hitting its lowest in over a month on Tuesday.

 Prices of platinum group metals could fall 15-20% in the near term on a rising surplus, Citigroup said in a note.